 This isn’t anything new, either.
 Historians believe Alexander the Great met his demise this way in 323 B.C.

 Mosquitos do have natural predators.
 Though many believe bats eat them, they don’t, or at least not in great quantities.
 But, birds and dragonflies eat adult insects.

 Fingerling fish eat the eggs and larvae of mosquitoes.
 There are some natural items which will keep them at bay, such as fire pits and sprays.
 For water features around the home, sprinkling coffee grounds will kill the eggs.

 Preventing them in the first place will help keep your home safe.
 But, keeping the female adult insects away is essential too.
 They need 2 1/2 times their body weight in blood every day, and they’re not picky about from where it comes.

 Have some measures in place to rid your home of them.
 This will ensure you and your family do not become a tasty mosquito buffet.
 Year-round.

 What Attracts Mosquitoes in the First Place?

 Because the female mosquito is all about reproduction, they look for life-giving blood.
 It’s this steady diet which helps in their egg production.
 Since it comes from humans, each sign we give them signals dinner.

-They attract to carbon monoxide we breath out, smells like sweat, and thin skin areas like faces and ankles.
+They attract to carbon dioxide we breath out, smells like sweat, and thin skin areas like faces and ankles.
 As we know, light sources can bring them in too.

 Zappers and nets both attract and kill insects without any pesticides.
 Safe and effective, they let you enjoy your home rather than share it with untoward guests.
 Check our reviews for the best products for you.